maedeh-sheikhattari/maedeh-sheikhattari/README.md

 - Contributing to research and open-source projects

 ## 📫 Connect With Me
-- LinkedIn: www.linkedin.com/in/maedeh-attari
+- LinkedIn: linkedin.com/in/maedeh-sheikhattari-4a1844354
-- Email: your.email@example.com
+- Email: maedeh.attari77@gmail.com

----
-*"Engineering sustainable solutions for the future."*